 There may be some of you that are starting from zero and wondering how to start saving if you’re currently stuck in the paycheck-to-paycheck cycle.
 Don’t worry, we’ve got you covered – start with the links below:

-Finding ways to either save or earn your way to that first $1000 emergency fund goal isn't as difficult as you might initially think.
-Check out the video below to learn how to quickly make $1000 with The $1000 Challenge, and discover our best blog resources to help you create (or recreate) your emergency fund and quickly build it up:
+Finding ways to either save or earn your way to that first $1000 emergency fund goal isn’t as difficult as you might initially think.
+So be sure to check out the video below to learn how to quickly make $1000 with The $1000 Challenge, and discover our best blog resources to help you create (or recreate) your emergency fund and quickly build it up: